Lenovo Intelligent Computing Orchestration (LiCO)Product Guide

 - Monitor menu – provides dashboards for interactive monitoring and reporting on cluster nodes, including a list of the nodes, or a physical look at the node topology.
-Administrators may also use the Monitor menu to drill down to the component level, examining statistics on cluster CPUs, GPUs, jobs, and operations.
-Administrators can access alarms that indicate when these statistics reach unwanted values (for instance, GPU temperature reaching critical levels.)
-These alarms are created using the Setting menu.
-The figures below display the component and alarm dashboards.
+Administrators may also use the Monitor menu to drill down to the component level, examining statistics on cluster CPUs, GPUs, networking, jobs, and operations.
+Administrators can access alerts that indicate when these statistics reach unwanted values (for instance, GPU temperature reaching critical levels.)
+These alerts are created using the Setting menu.
+With LiCO 6.1, an additional large screen view is available to display a high-level summary of cluster status.
+The figures below display the component and alert dashboards.

-- Reports menu – allows administrators the ability to generate reports on jobs, alarms, or actions for a given time interval.
+- Reports menu – allows administrators the ability to generate reports on jobs, alerts, or act LiCO and TensorBoard monitoring ions for a given time interval, as well as view current charges and cluster utilization.
 Administrators may export these reports as a spreadsheet, in a PDF, or in HTML.

-- Admin menu – Provides the administrator with the capability to examine processes and assets, monitor VNC sessions, and download web logs.
+- Admin menu – Provides the administrator with the capability to create Singularity images for use by all users, examine processes and assets, monitor VNC sessions, and download web logs.

-- Setting menu – allows administrators to set up automated notifications and alarms.
+- Settings menu – allows administrators to set up automated notifications and alerts, and view the software license active in LiCO including the number of licensed processing entitlements and the expiration date of the license.
 Administrators may enable the notifications to reach users and interested parties via email, SMS, and WeChat.
-Administrators may also enable notifications and alarms via uploaded scripts.
+Administrators may also enable notifications and alerts via uploaded scripts.

 Features for LiCO Operators